llxxbb/Nature/doc/plan.md

 ## for the nearer term

+* add teller

 * Batch
+  * batch process for parallel

   * batch process for serial
-  * batch process for parallel
   * virtual instance for batch

+* ProcessLine::callback should return `Result`

 ### Retry carry